 Tailings Storage Facilities (TSF) - The northwest arm of Second Portage Lake was partitioned off by the East Dike and de-watered from 2009 to 2012.
-The northwestern portion of this area was further partitioned by the Stormwater Dike to create the North and South Cell TSF.
-Although permafrost is expected to freeze the tailings, the material is fine-grained and could be a source of dust emissions during dry periods.
-Tailings are also disposed in Portage and Goose Pit.
+This area was further partitioned by the Central Dike and Stormwater Dike to create the North and South Cell TSF.
+This material is fine-grained and could be a source of dust emissions during dry periods, prior to capping.
+Tailings are also disposed in Portage and Goose Pits, but a sub-aqueous method is used so these tailings are not considered as a source of dust emissions.

-Roads and airstrip - Frequently used gravel haul roads run throughout the mine site to connect pits, waste rock storage and processing facilities.
+Roads and airstrip - Frequently-used gravel haul roads run throughout the mine site to connect pits, waste rock storage and processing facilities.
 An airstrip, receiving approximately five planes per week, was built at the mine site to receive deliveries and personnel.
 Dust from these sources could be a potential source of contaminants.
-A 110 km long all weather access road (AWAR) was constructed between the mine and the Hamlet of Baker Lake, using gravel from quarries along the road.
-Whale Tail Pit satellite deposit is connected by a 62-km haul road to the Meadowbank Site
+A 110 km long all-weather access road (AWAR) was constructed between the mine and the Hamlet of Baker Lake, using gravel from quarries along the road, and the Whale Tail Mine satellite deposit is connected by a 62-km haul road to the Meadowbank Mine.

-Effluent discharge - Dewatering of lakes for pit development or TSF construction is considered effluent discharge and is regulated under the current NWB Water License and MDMER.
-Lake water is treated for suspended solids removal before discharge, if needed, and since it is an existing surface water source, it is not likely to be a source of contaminants in the receiving water.
+Effluent discharge - Dewatering of lakes for mine construction is considered effluent discharge and is regulated under the current NWB Water License and MDMER.
+Lake water is treated for suspended solids before discharge, if needed, and since it is an existing surface water source, it is not likely to be a source of contaminants in the receiving water.
 Effluent is also periodically discharged from attenuation ponds into adjacent lakes, under NWB Water License and MDMER requirements.
 As a result, metals regulated under MDMER are evaluated for potential as COPCs.

 Diesel generating plant, mine mill plant and associated facilities - Diesel generating plants provide power for the mine.
 The Air Quality Impact Assessment (2005) determined emission of PAHs was "very low" and did not require modeling.
 The milling of rock in the processing plant takes place under wet conditions, and is not a source of particulate emissions.
-All health and safety-related requirements to reduce particulate emissions during handling of the ore at the mine plant before processing are met, so these are not expected to be a significant source of contaminants.
+Health and safety-related requirements to reduce particulate emissions during handling of the ore at the mine plant before processing are in place, so these are not expected to be a significant source of contaminants to the receiving environment.

 Overall, roads, waste rock and tailings were determined to be the main sources potentially contributing to COPCs through dust emissions.
-Dewatering effluent discharge may potentially contribute to COPCs in water sources, along with physical changes to water bodies for the Whale Tail site (flooding).
+Dewatering effluent discharge may potentially contribute to COPCs in water sources, along with physical changes to waterbodies for the Whale Tail Mine (flooding).
 In addition, risks to wildlife from exposure to contaminants within the tailings storage facility are now considered, following discussions with Environment and Climate Change Canada during the Final Hearing for the Whale Tail Pit project (2017).